Things to Do in Cook Islands in August

 Advantages

-- Perfect whale watching season - humpback whales migrate through Cook Islands waters with 85% sighting success rates from July-October
+- Peak whale watching season - humpback whales migrate through Cook Islands waters from July-October, with August offering 85% sighting success rates on morning tours

 Considerations